pR0Ps/PhotoFloat/README.md

 For this reason, when adding/removing/changing the salt, it is advised to delete all the `*.json` files in the cache directory before rescanning.
 This will force all the albums to be re-scanned and have new thumbnails (using the new salt) generated.
-Extra images will automatically be cleaned up when scanning completes.
+Extra images can automatically be cleaned up when scanning completes by using the `--remove-stale` option

-To be clear, everything will still work if the `*.json` are not deleted first, but not as optimally.
+To be clear, everything will still work if the `*.json` files are not deleted first, but not as optimally.

 ## Optional: Server-side Authentication